V4Fire/Client/src/components/base/b-dynamic-page/README.md

   Go to
 ```

-### Automatically caching all pages with the same name
+### Automatically caching of all pages with the same name

 ```
 < b-dynamic-page :keepAlive = true